-The ST for the TOE claims conformance with the Protection Profile [EACPP] "Machine Readable Travel Document with ICAO Application".
+This ST claims conformance to the Protection Profile for Machine Readable Travel Document with ICAO Application "Extended Access Control" [EACPP].

-The evaluation is a composite evaluation and uses the results of the CC evaluation provided by [CR].
-The IC and its primary embedded software are evaluated at level EAL 5 with a minimum strength level for its security functions of SOF-high.
+The evaluation of the TOE is a composite evaluation and uses the results of the CC evaluation provided by [HWCR].
+The IC hardware platform and its primary embedded software are evaluated at level EAL 5 with a minimum strength level for its security functions of SOF-high.